 Experience is shorthand for SKF’s vast knowledge of bearings in myriad applications.
 That accumulated wisdom serves the team well because of the speed and complexity of F1 racing.
 Just one Ferrari incorporates 150 different kinds of SKF components.
 “The total number is larger,” Rifici says.
 Moreover, every year a number of Ferrari’s bearings are modified or redesigned to reflect changing requirements, new regulations, new materials, new strategies and issues encountered while racing.
 Ferrari analyses these problems, then sends the bearings to SKF for further analysis and suggestions for improvement.
 The cycle of develop-test-race-feedback-modify is a continuous loop.

 Because the world of F1 racing is secretive and highly competitive, specific examples of improvement are rarely revealed.
 But Rifici recalls that when the material of a set of bearings was changed from standard industrial steel to a special steel alloy, racetrack performance improved immediately.

 In addition to yearly Formula 1 racing regulation changes, there are significant changes every four or five years.
-Changes for 2017 include modifications in aerodynamics and a shift to bigger tires.
+Changes for 2017 include modifications in aerodynamics and a shift to bigger tyres.
 Wheel bearings are affected because they must support higher speed, heavier weight and increased temperature with the same or better performance and reliability.
 Ferrari looks to SKF for bearings, and wheel bearings in particular, that maximize performance with minimal dimensions and lowest weight.